A Theoretical Framework for an Efficient Normalizing Flow-Based Solution to the Electronic Schrodinger Equation: Problem Setup

 That is, we compute an upper bound $E^*$ to the ground state energy $E_0$.
 The more expressive the ansatz, the tighter the bound will be.

 \parbasic{Variational Monte Carlo} The issue with the formulation to this point is the need to compute the inner products in Equations (\ref{eq:psi_argmin}) and (\ref{eq:loss}), which correspond to very high-dimensional integrals.
 A standard solution to this problem is based on a Monte Carlo scheme.
-To begin with, let us define the local energy as
+To begin with, let us define the local energy $\elocal(x)$ and its real part $\elocal_r(x)$ as